 From Zero to Multi-Agent Engineer with OpenCode¶

 Learn OpenCode from first terminal session to confident multi-agent workflows.
-This 10-week, 40+ hour course is designed for complete beginners who want a practical path into AI-assisted engineering.
+This hands-on, comprehensive course is designed for complete beginners who want a practical path into AI-assisted engineering.

 By the end, you will be able to: